How a conference in Lausanne changed the Protestant faith

 Why Switzerland is losing its religion

-Switzerland at the centre of the World
+Switzerland at the centre of the world

 Choosing Lausanne as the venue carried symbolism that transcended religion.
 Beyond the official justification that described it as “a place of peace, neutral ground, at the heart of Europe”, holding the meeting just a few kilometres from Geneva, the headquarters of the World Council of Churches (WCC), an inter-church organisation uniting Christians of some 120 countries, was also a political gesture.
 This move underscored a growing theological and institutional dissatisfaction with the WCC’s trajectory, particularly its increasingly liberal political involvement and perceived diminishing commitment to traditional evangelism.